buckets/relay/README.md

 #### Data

 After authenticating, clients may send data to be stored and forwarded to clients next time they connect.
 Stored data expires after a time.
+Messages sent to unknown public keys will be dropped without notice.
 In other words, the transport is unreliable by design.

 Here's how it works: